 Mugove Walter Nyika - Permaculture Garden trainer

-"Hunger and hidden hunger affect the majority of children in schools in the region.
+Hunger affects the majority of children in schools in the region.
 Rates of stunting are in the region of 45 to 48% and we have interviewed children in schools and found as many as 9 out of every 10 children coming to school without having had breakfast.
-And yet all the schools have underutilised land and a wonderful climate for growing food.
+And yet all the schools have under-utilised land and a wonderful climate for growing food.
 In the surrounding communities the farmers have similar conditions but poor land husbandry methods have led to land degradation and low productivity.

 The Re-scope Programme www.seedingschools.org has developed tools for bringing the communities back into the schools enabling parents, teachers and learners to redesign the school grounds in participatory and creative ways to meet their needs."